vasudev89/Term2-FM/FM Session 11.md

 - Suppose Tax Rate = 35%
 - Cost of Debt(kd) = 0.15\*(1-0.35) = 0.0975

-- YTM = Cost of Debt
+- YTM = Cost of Debt = Return/Interest to the Investor

 - Discount Bond
 	- 2% Discount on Face Value